pulumi/docs/content/registry/packages/google-native/api-docs/compute/alpha/regionbackendservice/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">int</span>
     </dt>
     <dd>{{% md %}}Specifies how long to keep a Connection Tracking entry while there is no matching traffic (in seconds).
 For L4 ILB the minimum(default) is 10 minutes and maximum is 16 hours.
-For NLB the minimum(default) is 60 seconds and the maximum is 16 hours.
+For Network Load Balancer the default is 60 seconds.
+This option is not available publicly.
 This field will be supported only if the Connection Tracking key is less than 5-tuple.{{% /md %}}</dd><dt class="property-required"
             title="Required">
         <span id="trackingmode_csharp">
 <a href="#trackingmode_csharp" style="color: inherit; text-decoration: inherit;">Tracking<wbr>Mode</a>